The FCC guide on dealing with robocalls

 Most people don’t want to or don’t have the time to challenge robocalls—they just want to be left alone.
 However, until spam callers start taking significant financial losses, we can’t expect the calls to stop.
 That’s why we created Robot Revenge, the newest feature of DoNotPay.
 This app will help you to sue the unsolicited callers in just a few minutes, from your phone or computer.
 There’s no need to do anything manually or consult a lawyer.
 Here’s how easy it is:

-- Access DoNotPay through the web app or download the iOS version
+- Access DoNotPay through the web app

 - Using the app, add your number to the “Do Not Call” list